 Petty crime rates are similar to the UK, but on the increase.
 You should take sensible precautions to protect yourself and your belongings.

 In the event of theft, contact the nearest police station and get a police report.
-If you lose your passport, you should also contact the British Embassy in Brussels.
-If you have difficulty reporting the theft of your cards to your UK card issuer, you can ask the Belgian group ‘Card Stop’ (telephone: +32 (0) 70 344 344) to send a fax to your UK card company to block your card.
+If you lose your passport, you can also contact the British Embassy in Brussels.
+If you have difficulty reporting the theft of your cards to your UK card issuer, you can ask the Belgian group ‘Card Stop’ (telephone +32 (0) 78 170 170 in Belgium, or +32 (0) 70 344 344 outside Belgium) to send a fax to your UK card company to block your card.
 Alternatively, if you have Belgian issued bank/credit cards, Card Stop will be able to block them.

 Be vigilant and take extra care in major railway stations, and on public transport, particularly late at night.
-Thieves and muggers operate around the Brussels Gare du Midi/Zuidstation (Eurostar terminal), Gare du Nord and Schuman (the EU quarter).
+Thieves and muggers operate in busy areas, particularly around the Brussels Gare du Midi/Zuidstation (Eurostar terminal), Gare du Nord and Schuman (the EU quarter).
 Pickpockets also operate on international trains, mainly Paris-Brussels and Amsterdam-Brussels.

 Never leave luggage unattended.
 There have been reports of luggage being stolen from the racks at the end of carriages in high-speed trains (TGV and Thalys), usually just before the doors close.

-Do not leave valuable items visible in your car, even when you are in it.
-Keep car doors locked and windows secure at all times.
 It is increasingly common for thieves, usually on motorbikes, to break a window and snatch valuables from the front or back passenger seat when the vehicle is stationary at traffic lights.
-Car jacking, especially of up-market vehicles, remains a risk.
+If you see anything suspicious you can report it to local police authorities.

-If you wish to drive in Belgium you must have a valid UK driving licence, insurance and vehicle documents.
-If you are driving a vehicle that does not belong to you then written permission from the registered owner may also be required.
+If you’re driving a vehicle that does not belong to you then written permission from the registered owner may also be required.